 - Spread the cinnamon filling on top of the dough, all the way to the edges.

-- Fold the dough into thirds starting by pulling the top long edge ⅔ of the way down and the bottom edge ⅔ of the way up to get a long strip of dough.
+- Regular muffins: Fold the dough into thirds starting by pulling the top long edge two thirds of the way down and then the bottom edge all the way up to get a long strip of dough.
+Like folding a letter.
+Jumbo muffins: Fold the dough into thirds by pulling the top short edge down and the bottom short edge up like a letter.

-- Pour 1 tablespoon of heavy cream over each roll.
-Bake for 18-25 minutes or until the rolls are golden brown on top.
+- Pour 1 tablespoon of heavy cream over each regular muffin roll, and 2 tablespoons of cream over each jumbo muffin roll.
+Bake for 18-20 minutes or until the rolls are golden brown on top.
 Let cool for 5 minutes inside the muffin tin.
 Use a spatula to help lift them out and let cool on a cooling rack.
 Make the glaze while they cool.
-Sift icing sugar over the cinnamon rolls and drizzle glaze before serving.2 tablespoon icing sugar
+Sift icing sugar over the cinnamon rolls and drizzle glaze before serving.2 tablespoon icing sugar, 12 tablespoon heavy whipping cream

 Glaze (optional)